Assistant Professor of Economics, Vassar College

 My research is in the area of immigration, education and other topics in labor economics.

-In the fall of 2017, I will be teaching Econ 209: Probability and Statistics
+In the spring of 2018, I will be teaching Econ 209: Probability and Statistics and Econ 386: Economics of Immigration.

 Intermariage and labor market outcomes of Asian women External Link.
 Economic Inquiry 53(4):1718-1734, 2015.